michymichelle/TCHRs-Assistant-Bot/README.md

 **How to Use:**

 This bot was developed specifically for the TCHR team.
 The command prefix for the bot is a period: .
 All of the commands are listed via a help command.
-Once the bot has been invited to a server, type ".tchrhelp" in any channel.
+Once the bot has been invited to a server, type _.tchrhelp_ in any channel.
 The bot will return a helpful list of all commands and a brief description of how to use each one.
-For example, .tchrhelp
+For example, _.tchrhelp_

 Join the Discord at https://discord.gg/cDzaS34Sh4 Feel free to reach out to @michymichelle on the Discord server for questions or suggestions.